max-andrew/stepful-calendar/README.md

 a frontend framework: e.g. React/Typescript, etc.
 a backend: e.g. Ruby on Rails, Next.js, etc. a database: e.g. PostgreSQL, MySQL, etc.
-In the space below, please include your GitHub repository link (1 link only please) as well as any notes that you'd like the reviewers to consider while viewing your submission.
-If you have a personal website or side project(s) you'd like to share, feel free to include them, too!